TomMaullin/Confounds/README.md

 This repository contains the code for UK Biobank Deconfounding python code.
 For best performance, this code should be run on a high performance computing cluster.

 ## Requirements
+The pyconfounds code requires Python version 3.9.2 or higher to run.
 To use the pyconfounds code, please pip install like so:

 ```
 git clone https://github.com/TomMaullin/Confounds.git